John Alexander Fladgate: Portugal and port wine

 He first sailed for Oporto in 1836 but was unable to land because of bad weather.
 He returned to England, married and returned to Oporto the following year by way of Vigo, Spain.
 He was the sole partner of Taylor, Fladgate & Co., after Joseph Taylor's death in 1837.
-Morgan Yeatman joined the partnership in 1839 and they changed firm's name to Taylor, Fladgate, & Yeatman.
+Morgan Yeatman joined the partnership in 1839 and they changed the firm's name to Taylor, Fladgate, & Yeatman.
 This partnership was brought about by the agency of the London importer Matthew Clark, who was married to a cousin of Fladgate and a long term associate of Taylor, but Fladgate and Yeatman ceased using Clark in 1845, causing a crisis in that firm.

 Today, the only direct kinship with Fladgate at Taylor, Fladgate, & Yeatman is David Fonseca Guimaraens, Winemaker and Technical Director, the son of Bruce Duncan Guimaraens and Fladgate's great-great-great nephew.

 Honours

 He was created Baron da Roêda of Portugal on 9 October 1872 by King Luís I of Portugal and Comendador [Knight Commander] of the Portuguese Order of Christ.